Kid A Mnesia Exhibition: Release

 Kid A Mnesia Exhibition was announced on 9 September 2021.
 It was released as a free download for macOS, Windows, and PlayStation 5 on 18 November 2021.
 Promotional Radiohead items were released for the multiplayer games Rocket League, Fall Guys and Fortnite.

-Reception

 Jay Peters of The Verge wrote that Kid A Mnesia Exhibition was "full of strikingly beautiful rooms" and "worth checking out as a very literal expression of the idea that video games can be art".
 NME wrote that it was a "deeply beautiful solo trip through what appears to be an apocalyptic wasteland, before little pockets of beauty show themselves in unexpected places, poking out of the darkness".
 The New Yorker named Kid A Mnesia Exhibition one of the best games of the year, writing that it "provokes exploration, reflection, and a new way of listening".

+Physical installation

+On 10 April 2026, a physical installation, Motion Picture House: Kid A Mnesia, opened in a custom-built bunker at the 2026 Coachella festival in California.
+It comprises artwork and animations by Yorke and Donwood set to music from the albums.
+Godrich created new mixes in spatial audio.
+The exhibition is scheduled to transfer to Brooklyn, Chicago, Mexico City and San Francisco and close in February 2027.
+Billboard wrote that the Kid A and Amnesiac artwork had aged well, and that the timing of the exhibition felt deliberate following the pandemic, new wars and threats posed by artificial intelligence.